Let's begin with GIA's video on diamond carat weight

 Another important factor to keep in mind with regards to Carat Weight is that once you reach certain magic numbers in the weight the prices of diamond can take a notable jump in value.

-The numbers, at least with regards to engagement ring sizes are …
+The magic numbers, at least with regards to engagement ring sizes are …

-What this means is if you have 2 diamonds that are both comparable in quality and one weighs .94ct and the other weighs 1.01ct … even though the difference in size is negligible the difference in value can result in hundreds or even thousands.
+What this means is if you have two diamonds that are both comparable in quality and one weighs 0.94ct and the other weighs 1.01ct, though the difference in size is negligible, the difference in value can result in hundreds or even thousands of dollars.

 Understanding Pricing Reports

-Each week pricing reports are released on diamonds in our industry and primarily broken down into categories of Carat Weight based on the magic numbers listed above and reflecting what certain carat weight, clarity and color combinations are trading for on the market.
-Below is an example of a report.
+Each week pricing reports are released on diamonds.
+The reports are broken down into categories of carat weight based on the numbers listed in the chart and reflect what certain carat weight, clarity and color combinations are trading for on the market.
+The following graphic is an example of a report.

 Note that in the table on the left you have the weight range of 0.90 – 0.99ct and in the table on the right 1.00 – 1.49ct.
-Each table represents pricing in hundreds of US dollars what any given weight, clarity & color are “listing” for.
-Going back to our 0.94ct vs 1.01ct example … let’s say we were comparing G VS2 qualities in each size range and we are seeking to determine the listed value difference.
-Here are the steps we’d take.
+Each table represents pricing in hundreds of US dollars for what any given weight, clarity and color are listing for.
+Going back to our 0.94ct vs 1.01ct example, if we were comparing G VS2 qualities in each size range in order to determine the listed value difference, here are the steps we’d take.

-The primary reason I’m pointing this out in the carat weight tutorial is because once you’ve learned about the various qualities of diamond and you’ve honed in on a certain clarity and color you really want to purchase but find that it is more than what you can afford, sometimes by dipping approximately a tenth of a carat less in certain weight ranges can mean getting the quality you want at no great sacrifice in size.
+This excerpt appears in the carat weight tutorial because once you’ve learned about the various qualities of diamonds, you are empowered to make the best choices.
+If you've identified the clarity and color you want to purchase but find that it is more than what you want to spend, consider adjusting your size requirement.
+Sometimes dipping approximately a tenth of a carat in certain weight ranges can mean getting the quality you want, for a much better price, at no great sacrifice in size.

-BTW here is what a .94ct looks like alongside of a 1.01ct.
+For reference, here is what a 0.94ct looks like alongside of a 1.01ct.

-- The prices listed on the Reports are rarely ever the actual price a diamond is traded for on either the wholesale or retail level.
+- The prices listed on the reports are rarely the actual price a diamond is traded for on either the wholesale or retail market.

-- The listed prices do not take into account cut quality.
-Only carat weight, clarity & color.
+- The listed prices do not take cut quality into account.
+The prices only carat weight, clarity, and color into account.
 Differences in cut quality can impact value by up to 40%.

-- The prices really vary when comparing diamonds from different labs.
-Anything other than GIA or AGS are generally going to be priced at more of a discount and it's not because Reports from other labs are better buys.
+- The prices vary when comparing diamonds from different labs.
+A diamond from a lab other than GIA or AGS is generally going to be priced at more of a discount and it's not because reports from other labs are better buys.
 It is generally because they are not graded as strictly.

-In conclusion, while carat weight is generally the easiest of the 4C’s to understand and is pretty straight forward there are some little tricks here than can help you save time, money and lots of headaches.
+In conclusion, while carat weight is generally the easiest of the 4C’s to understand, and is pretty straightforward, there are some nuances to carat weight and pricing that can help you save money without sacrificing quality.